‘Reed’ all about it: Part 3 of 3. Synthetic Clarinet Reed Options & ‘Best of the Rest’5th May 2019

 Legere Classic & Legere Signature:

-Let’s start with the Legere options as I believe many people have heard the name and arguably Legere have spent the most time and money trying to get some market penetration, and by all reports they are doing well in the US at least.
+Let’s start with the Legere options as I believe many people have heard the name and arguably Legere have spent the most time and money trying to get some market penetration.
+By all reports they are doing well in the US at least and Europe is now starting to increase steadily.
 The packaging and whole story around them is well presented and for many they are the most well know synthetic reed.
 The people at Legere (based in Ontario, Canada) say:

 “Natural cane has a combination of high stiffness and low density that can be difficult to duplicate in a synthetic material.
 The manufacturers take advantage of the natural variation in cane to produce reeds of different strength.